mamacker/FairyFun/README.md

 The touch capacitance is variable due to a variety of factors, including the size of the touch pad, the material, the moisture content of the air, etc. To reliably detect the proximity of a finger for the magic effect - we need to "learn" the baseline.
 This code incorporates that learning using a simple averaging over time.

 Also, note that detecting fingers "near" works through some materials, like wood, plastic, and glass.
-It does not work through metal... unless the metal is incontact with the detector.
-This provides lots of magical potential.
+It does not work through metal... unless the metal is in contact with the detector.
+This provides lots of magical potential...

 ## Hardware